About This Guide

-Dr. Scholl's Plantar Fasciitis Insoles are the best arch support insoles for most people — clinically proven pain relief, fits most shoe types, and costs under $14.
+Dr. Scholl's Plantar Fasciitis Pain Relief Insoles at $13.30 are the best arch support insoles for most people — the reinforced arch targets fascia strain at its source, dual-layer cushioning absorbs heel strike, and trim-to-fit sizing adapts to most shoe types.

 At a Glance